xn-02f/xn-02f.github.io/README.md

 ## ᱛ.com

-> This is our home website.
+> Redirect to home website.

 Maybe you are curious about this single character `.com` ending domain.<br>
 You can see more about [`PunyCode`](https://en.wikipedia.org/wiki/Punycode).